Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_theory/phpMyAdmin.md

 ![[phpmyadminConfig.png]]

-### An Industry Standard Tool: Usage and Statistics
+# An Industry Standard Tool

 Over the last two decades, phpMyAdmin has evolved into a ubiquitous, industry-standard tool.
 It is widely considered the absolute benchmark for web-based SQL management.
 Its longevity and universal adoption are heavily backed by industry data: